Ole Beich: L.A. Guns (1983-1985)

 L.A.
 Guns were first formed in 1983 by guitarist Tracii Guns and drummer Rob Gardner.
 The first lineup included Guns, Beich, Gardner and singer Michael Jagosz.
 The band recorded an EP Collector's Edition No. 1.
 Shortly after, Jagosz left the band following an arrest involving a bar fight and was replaced by Bill Bailey (who would later change his name to Axl Rose).
 Bailey had previously fronted Rapidfire with Kevin Lawrence and Hollywood Rose with Izzy Stradlin and Chris Weber.
 Jagosz came back after Rose left playing with the band for two weeks and five shows.

 When L.A.
 Guns was reformed in 1985, Beich was replaced by Mick Cripps.

 Guns N' Roses (1985)

 Hollywood Rose reformed for a New Year's Eve show on New Year's Eve 1984, with Rose, Stradlin, Guns, Gardner and Steve Darrow.
 In March 1985 L.A.
 Guns merged with Hollywood Rose, changing their name to Guns N' Roses (combining the names of L.A.
 Guns and Hollywood Rose) with the lineup composed of Rose, Guns, Stradlin, Beich and Gardner.

-Following two rehearsals, Beich either quit or was fired from the band.
+Following two rehearsals, Beich was fired from the band.
 He was replaced by Duff McKagan.
 Tracii Guns left the group; he was replaced by Slash.
 McKagan went on to book shows taking place between Sacramento and Seattle, which was dubbed “The Hell Tour“.
 During this time, Gardner quit the group and was replaced by Steven Adler.
 Rose, Stradlin, McKagan, Slash, and Adler became known as the "classic lineup" of Guns N' Roses.